 New Hospital Building

-The University of Kansas Hospital commissioned IMEG as the design engineer for their new hospital facility building.
-IMEG provided MEP, SD and DD level services with peer review of the Engineer of Record’s construction documents and full Technology level services from SD through CA.
+IMEG served as the design engineer for the new hospital facility building providing MEP, SD and DD level services with peer review of the Engineer of Record’s construction documents and full Technology level services from SD through CA.

 - Additional central plant chilled water capacity and upgraded distribution system.